fivetran/dbt_microsoft_ads_source/models/docs.md

 The number of impressions that occurred by the grain of the report.
 {% enddocs %}

+{% docs is_most_recent_record %}
+Boolean representing whether a record is the most recent version of that record.
+{% enddocs %}

 {% docs keyword_id %}
 The ID of the keyword.
 {% enddocs %}